jmchiang1/NetflixClone/README.md

 - Login/Logout with JWT authenication
 - Feature Page with a randomize movie upon refresh
 - Browse movies by list in carousel format
-- Popup bubble upon hover showing movie description, year, age limit, and autoplay trailer
+- Popup bubble upon hovering shows movie description, year, age limit, and trailer
 - Watch page for specific movie trailers
 - Sort home page by Movies or Series then by Genre
+- Add movies to a MyList page
+- Single Movie Page

 ## Key Admin Features Include
 - Login/Logout with JWT authenication